 Khaled is an expert on geothermal drilling, high-temperature well construction, and multi-criteria risk assessment for geothermal projects.
 His research uses field data, laboratory experiments and scientific machine-learning models to improve real-time management of downhole temperatures and drilling dysfunction, enabling safer, more cost-effective “geothermal-anywhere” developments and the repurposing of existing oil and gas wells for geothermal energy.

-Miskimins, the department head for Mines’ petroleum engineering department and the Society of Petroleum Engineers (SPE) 2026 President, is an expert in enhanced stimulation and hydraulic fracturing techniques as they apply to geothermal applications.
+Miskimins, head of Mines’ petroleum engineering department and the Society of Petroleum Engineers (SPE) 2026 President, is an expert in enhanced stimulation and hydraulic fracturing techniques as they apply to geothermal applications.
 Her work focuses on optimizing the fluid flow capabilities of geothermal systems to enhance their energy generation capabilities.
 She is interested in the conversion of these techniques from the oil and gas industry to other subsurface settings.

 Düzgün is the co-founder of Thermofilic, LLC, a Mines start-up delivering AI-based precision-exploration services.
 Thermofilic generates high-resolution probability maps that estimate the footprint of geothermal resources, providing exploration teams with transparent, explainable decision support on where to drill and why.